Data-Wrangling-and-Visualisation/Steam-Games-Visualisation/README.md

 - **Denis Troegubov (DS-01)**
   Checkpoint 1:
   - Scraped and cleaned data from the websites.

+  Checkpoint 2:
+  - Wrote part of backend and frontend.
 - **Diana Tsoi (DS-02)**
   Checkpoint 1:
   - Made Exploratory Data Analysis (EDA) and analyzed trends.
 - **Victor Mazanov (DS-02)**
   Checkpoint 1:
   - Made a list of possible trends, scraped data from the websites.

+  Checkpoint 2:
+  - Wrote part of backend and frontend.

 ## Setup and Run Instructions